SUSTAINABILITY

 (2) Of information regarding financial results

-The accounting department shall consult with accounting auditors and outside experts as necessary to make a report regarding carefully examined financial results materials (consolidated financial results and quarterly financial results) for the senior corporate officer in charge of IR business operations and, upon approval of Board of Directors, promptly disclose the information.
+The accounting section shall consult with accounting auditors and outside experts as necessary to make a report regarding carefully examined financial results materials for the senior corporate officer or corporate officer in charge of the department overseeing IR operations and, upon approval of Board of Directors, promptly disclose the information.

 4. Method of timely disclosure